-[Note 6-9] The ST author shall specify a positive integer number in the range of 1 to 15.

-FIA\AFL.1.2d When the defined number of unsuccessful authentication attempts has been [selection: met, surpassed], the TSF shall [assignment: permanently stop authentication with the transport key (fix the authentication status with the transport key to "Not authenticated yet")].
+- FIA_AFL.1.1d The TSF shall detect when [selection: [assignment: positive integer number], an administrator configurable positive integer within [assignment: range of acceptable values 1-15]] unsuccessful authentication attempts occur related to [assignment: authentication with the transport key]. - FIA_AFL.1.2d When the defined number of unsuccessful authentication attempts has been [selection: met, surpassed], the TSF shall [assignment: permanently stop authentication with the transport key (fix the authentication status with the transport key to "Not authenticated yet")].

-6.1.21 FIA\AFL.1r Authentication failure handling (Readout key)
+6.1.21 FIA_AFL.1r Authentication failure handling (Readout key)

-Dependencies: FIA\UAU.1 Timing of authentication
+Hierarchical to: No other components.
+Dependencies: FIA_UAU.1 Timing of authentication

-FIA\AFL.1.1r The TSF shall detect when [selection: [assignment: positive integer number], an administrator configurable positive integer within [assignment: range of acceptable values]] unsuccessful authentication attempts occur related to [assignment: authentication with the readout key].

-[Note 6-10] The ST author shall specify a positive integer number in the range of 1 to 15.

-FIA\AFL.1.2r When the defined number of unsuccessful authentication attempts has been [selection: met, surpassed], the TSF shall [assignment: permanently stop authentication with the readout key (fix the authentication status with the readout key to "Not authenticated yet")].
+- FIA_AFL.1.1r The TSF shall detect when [selection: [assignment: positive integer number], an administrator configurable positive integer within [assignment: range of acceptable values 1-15]] unsuccessful authentication attempts occur related to [assignment: authentication with the readout key]. - FIA_AFL.1.2r When the defined number of unsuccessful authentication attempts has been [selection: met, surpassed], the TSF shall [assignment: permanently stop authentication with the readout key (fix the authentication status with the readout key to "Not authenticated yet")].

-6.1.22 FIA\UAU.1 Timing of authentication
+6.1.22 FIA_UAU.1 Timing of authentication

-Hierarchical to: No other components

-Dependencies: FIA\UID.1 Timing of identification
+Hierarchical to: No other components Dependencies: FIA_UID.1 Timing of identification any other TSF-mediated actions on behalf of that user.

-- FIA\UAU.1.1 The TSF shall allow [assignment: readout of EF.CardAccess and EF.ATR/INFO], on behalf of the user to be performed before the user is authenticated. - FIA\UAU.1.2 The TSF shall require each user to be successfully authenticated before allowing any other TSF-mediated actions on behalf of that user.
+- FIA_UAU.1.1 The TSF shall allow [assignment: readout of EF.CardAccess and EF.ATR/INFO], on behalf of the user to be performed before the user is authenticated. - FIA_UAU.1.2 The TSF shall require each user to be successfully authenticated before allowing

-6.1.23 FIA\UAU.4 Single-use authentication mechanisms
+6.1.23 FIA_UAU.4 Single-use authentication mechanisms

-FIA\UAU.4.1 The TSF shall prevent reuse of authentication data related to [assignment: mutual authentication mechanism with the PACE procedure].
+FIA_UAU.4.1 The TSF shall prevent reuse of authentication data related to [assignment: mutual authentication mechanism with the PACE procedure].

-6.1.24 FIA\UAU.5 Multiple authentication mechanisms
+6.1.24 FIA_UAU.5 Multiple authentication mechanisms

-FIA\UAU.5.1 The TSF shall provide [assignment: multiple authentication mechanisms shown in Table 5] to support user authentication.

-FIA\UAU.5.2 The TSF shall authenticate any user's claimed identify according to the [assignment: rules describing how the multiple authentication mechanisms shown in Table 5 provide authentication].
+- FIA_UAU.5.1 The TSF shall provide [assignment: multiple authentication mechanisms shown in Table 5] to support user authentication. - FIA_UAU.5.2 The TSF shall authenticate any user's claimed identity according to the [assignment: rules describing how the multiple authentication mechanisms shown in Table 5 provide authentication].